-If the Trustees determine that the investment manager is no longer managing the assets in line with the Trustees' policies they will make their concerns known to the investment manager and may ultimately disinvest.
+If the Trustees determine that the investment manager is no longer managing the assets in line with the Trustees' policies, they will make their concerns known to the investment manager and may ultimately disinvest.

 The Trustees pay their investment managers a management fee which is a fixed percentage of assets under management.
+Some investment managers also receive a performance incentive fee.